DieserLaurenz/Leetcode-Gym/README.md

 ## Disclaimer

 ⚠️ **This project is not maintained.** The code and dependencies in this repository may be outdated, resulting in potential issues or incompatibilities with other software or systems.
 Use this project at your own risk.
-No warranties or guarantees are provided regarding functionality, accuracy, or performance, and it may be necessary to adjust the code to suit your specific setup.
+No warranties or guarantees are provided regarding functionality, accuracy, or performance.

 ### Liability Exclusion